cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - Points assigned in this registry MUST have references that match the COSE Verifiable Data Structures registry.
 It is not permissible to assign points in this registry, for which no Verifiable Data Structure entry exists.

+# Acknowledgements {#Acknowledgements}

+We would like to thank
+Maik Riechert,
+Jon Geater,
+Mike Jones,
+Mike Prorock,
+Ilari Liusvaara,
+for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 --- back

 # Implementation Status